genGit963/RV_NODE_JS/2. Asynchronous_Programming/01_promises_methods.md

 ## 1. `Promise.all()`

-`Promise.all()` <br>takes an iterable of promises (like an array) and returns a single Promise that resolves when all of the promises in the iterable have resolved or when the iterable contains no promises.
+`Promise.all()` <br> It takes an iterable of promises (like an array) and returns a single Promise that resolves when all of the promises in the iterable have resolved or when the iterable contains no promises.
 It rejects with the reason of the first promise that rejects.

 #### Example: